Putin sees chance circumstances behind downing of Russian plane in Syria

 It said the weapons targeted in the Mediterranean coastal city of Latakia “were meant to attack Israel and posed an intolerable threat against it”.

-The IDF statement said the “deconfliction” system used by the Israeli and Russian militaries “was in use tonight”, adding: “Israel will share all the relevant information with the Russian government to review the incident and to confirm the facts in this inquiry.”
+The IDF said the “deconfliction” system used by Israel and Russia “was in use tonight”, adding: “Israel will share all the relevant information with the Russian government to review the incident and to confirm the facts in this inquiry.”

 Several countries have military operations under way around Syria, with forces on the ground or launching strikes from the air or from ships in the Mediterranean.
 In some cases, those countries are backing opposing sides in the Syrian war.